Anthony Fauci Has Serious Doubts That Russia Coronavirus Vaccine Is Effective

 A few years ago, the Massachusetts Institute of Technology found that only one in three vaccines make it through the third phase of testing.

-Some experts worry that Russia’s inoculation could prove to be ineffective and might discourage others from getting vaccinated in other parts of the world.
+Some experts worry that Russia’s vaccine could prove to be ineffective and might discourage others from getting vaccinated in other parts of the world.
 If this happens, it could result in not achieving herd immunity, which is the goal of any vaccination program.

-Fauci also commented on reports that he and his family have received threats against their lives as a result of the pandemic and his role in guiding the country through it.
+Fauci also commented on reports that he and his family have received death threats as a result of the pandemic and his role in guiding the country through it.

 He said that they have received threats and that people “terribly harass my wife and my children with phone calls.”
 Fauci has previously said that he was forced to get security to protect himself and his family.